Workplace Bullying is a Type of Psychological Violence: How Harmful it is at Work

 Workplace bullying is terrifyingly common and detrimental in many ways, causing companies to lose as much as $250 million every year.
 Social psychologist, Dr. Gary Namie, described it as a type of “psychological violence”, which can appear in different forms even victims may sometimes fail to recognize – including but not limited to: belittling comments, the spread of false rumours, oppressive micromanaging, undermining a person’s work, excluding someone from team meetings.

 Whether you’re a fresh graduate hoping to set foot in the competitive job market, a token employee hired solely to create an impression of social inclusiveness, or a woman working hard to survive in a male-dominated industry, that slight desperation to make a solid first impression or to merely keep your job has resulted in a conundrum among grown-ups where people choose to remain silent despite being mistreated at work.
-It is easy for leaders to turn a blind eye to these matters, especially when it doesn’t involve them directly, but by encouraging the silence, you are indirectly putting your business in considerable danger:
+It is easy for leaders to turn a blind eye to these matters.
+However, by encouraging the silence, you are indirectly putting your business in considerable danger:

 - Targets of bullying result in a loss of productivity and performance; the likelihood of them developing health problems increases.
-Eventually, extra time off will be needed to recover, or in worse cases, they may end up leaving the company.
+Eventually, they will need extra time to recover, or in worse cases, they may end up leaving the company.

 - Your company’s reputation gets ruined when candidates and employees start seeing its work culture as toxic and harmful.
 It will be a challenge to retain and attract the best talents.

 - You are opening your company to potential litigation.
-While bullying itself is strictly not illegal, you may face penalization if evidence shows violation against human rights or employment equity.
+While bullying itself is strictly not illegal, you may face penalization if evidence shows violation against employment equity.

 Deal With it Before it’s Too Late